fossasia/loklak_webclient/iframely/docs/SETUP.md

 Please, keep Iframely up-to-date as we keep adding features or releasing fixes.

 Custom domain plugins may be returning invalid data if your Iframely instance is obsolete.
 The domain plugins are error-prone due to dependencies to 3rd parties.
-Domain plugins do break from time to time, and we'll release hot fixes in this case.
-Please, follow [Iframely on Twitter](http://twitter.com/iframely) to get timely heads up when hot fixes are required.
+Domain plugins do break from time to time.
+Keeping Iframely up-to-date is important.

 To update Iframely package to its latest version run from Iframely home directory: